 While much of the historic environment is freely available to users, either in public spaces, through uncharged attractions or via open websites operated by Trusts and Charities, commercial income is central to survival of the sector so there are also charged attractions and services.
 There are a range of public, private and third sector providers, each of which will have different sourcing and pricing strategies.
-The strategy will not determine common charging policies, but will look to set wider objectives around equal access with a particular focus on inclusion of vulnerable groups and groups not previously engaged with the historic environment.
+The strategy will not determine common charging policies, but will look to set wider objectives around equal access with a particular focus on inclusion of vulnerable groups.

-Based on the Scottish Government's Consumer & Competition Policy Unit's screening questions outlined below, and the initial assessment published in the partial BRIA for consultation, it is unlikely that the strategy will introduce any new consumer pricing or quality issues which are not the result of wider economic circumstances.
-No specific concerns were raised during the wider consultation programme.
+Based on the Scottish Government's Consumer & Competition Policy Unit's screening questions outlined below, it is unlikely that the strategy will introduce any new consumer pricing or quality issues which are not the result of wider economic circumstances.
+Any concerns raised by consumers during the consultation programme will be reflected in the design of the strategy and reported in the Final BRIA.